-Meron Hadero is an Ethiopian-American who was born in Addis Ababa and came to the U.S. in her childhood via East and West Germany.
-Her short stories—narratives about immigrants, refugees, and displacement—appear in Best American Short Stories, Selected Shorts on NPR/PRI, McSweeney’s Quarterly Concern, Zyzzyva, The Iowa Review, The Missouri Review, and others.
-Her writing also appears in The New York Times Book Review, the anthology The Displaced: Refugee Writers on Refugee Lives, among other publications.
-She has been a fellow in literature at The Corporation of Yaddo, Ragdale, and The MacDowell Colony, where she received an NEA award.
+Meron Hadero was born in Ethiopia and came to the U.S. in her childhood via East and West Germany.
+Her short stories—narratives about immigrants, refugees, and displacement—appear in Best American Short Stories, Selected Shorts on NPR/PRI, McSweeney’s Quarterly Concern, Zyzzyva, The Iowa Review, The Missouri Review, among others.
+Her writing has also been published in The New York Times Book Review, the anthology The Displaced: Refugee Writers on Refugee Lives, and others.
+She has been a fellow in literature at The Corporation of Yaddo, Ragdale, and MacDowell, where she received an NEA award.
 Her work has been supported by the International Institute at the University of Michigan, the Elizabeth George Foundation, and Artist Trust.
 She appeared in San Francisco Magazine’s 2018 feature “Making Waves: 100 Artists Putting the East Bay on the Map,” described as “a master list of musicians, artists, writers, dancers, directors, actors, and poets shaping the culture, all from the East Bay.”

-Meron holds an MFA in creative writing from the University of Michigan, a JD from Yale Law School (Washington State Bar), and an AB from Princeton in history with a certificate in American studies.
+Meron holds an MFA in creative writing from the University of Michigan, a JD from Yale Law School (Washington State Bar), and a BA in history from Princeton with a certificate in American studies.

 “A Down Home Meal for These Difficult Times” in The Iowa Review,